Signalling Record Society

 The British Power Signalling Register compiled by Andy Overton is a free listing and historical analysis of all power signalling equipment installations commissioned in Britain from 1883 to the present day, excluding those on London Underground and metro networks.
 Aimed at both the signalling enthusiast and the professional engineer alike, the documents present in one place –

-- a complete listing of all signalbox, local control and ground switch panels of any kind utilising button or switch control,
+- a complete spreadsheet listing of all signalbox, local control and ground switch panels of any kind utilising button or switch control, and VDU systems,

 - a complete listing of all associated interlockings, and